Dual Visualization

 A/B Testing

+As I presented my mockup iterations to my team, questions were raised if my design was the best solution for our users.
+Would two dendrograms in the same page help or are users satisfied with just one dendrogram?
 To solve this problem, I conducted an A/B testing of two mockups using SurveyMonkey.
 The goal was to allow users to choose which mockup optimally presented the data.
+The image outlined in green was the design preferred by all the users

 IV.
-DELIVER
+Deliver

 Results